The importance of nutrition when preparing to be competition ready

 - Dairy foods including yoghurt and milk

-There are 8 vital proteins that our bodies need from the foods we eat.
+There are lots of essential amino acids our bodies use to build protein.
 We are able to obtain these from a combination of different foods.
-However, eggs are one of the few foods that contain ALL eight protein types, giving them brilliant nutritional value!
+However, eggs are one of the few foods that contain an exceptional source of amino acids, giving them brilliant nutritional value!

 To help your body thrive and benefit from your training, it’s a good idea to choose lean proteins containing lower amounts of saturated fats such as chicken and turkey.